reframejs/reframe/docs/usage-manual.template.md

 We can also create pages with a dynamic view and a dynamic DOM, and we will see later how.

-Our page is what we call "HTML-dynamic" and we will now discuss what this means.
+Our page is what we call "HTML-dynamic", and we will now discuss what this means.

 #### HTML-static vs HTML-dynamic

 Let's consider the Hello World page of our previous section.
 When is its HTML generated?
-To get an answer we modify our page to display a timestamp.
+To get an answer we modify the page to display a timestamp.
-We alter its page object from our previous section at `~/tmp/reframe-playground/pages/HelloPage.html.js` to
+We alter the page object from our previous section at `~/tmp/reframe-playground/pages/HelloPage.html.js` to

 ~~~js
 import React from 'react';